I’m interested in the kind of religion that makes life harder. I’m not so interested in the comforting kind of religion.

 Meaning

-“I’m interested in the kind of religion that makes life harder.
-I’m not so interested in the comforting kind of religion.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+The message behind “I’m interested in the kind of religion that makes life harder.
+I’m not so interested in the comforting kind of religion.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme